VMware Workstation: Company restructuring and product development (2016)

 VMware Workstation versions 12.0.0, 12.0.1, and 12.1.0 were released at intervals of about two months in 2015.
 In January 2016, the entire development team behind VMware Workstation and Fusion was disbanded and all US developers were immediately fired.
 The company said that "the restructuring activities will not impact the existence of any current product lines", that "roles and responsibilities associated with particular businesses will be moved to other regions and office locations", and that investment would continue "with emphasis on our growth products", but the future of Workstation and Fusion became uncertain by that point.
 On 24 April 2016, maintenance release 12.1.1 was released.
 Later in September of the same year, the company announced that "we’re very much alive and well".
 Consequently, on September 13, Workstation 12.5 and Fusion 8.5 were released as free upgrades which added support for Windows 10 Anniversary Update and Windows Server 2016.
 Since then, active development resumed.

 Transition to freeware (2024)

 In May 2024, VMware Workstation Pro became free for personal use, with only commercial use requiring a paid license, and free VMware Workstation Player was discontinued as unnecessary.

-In November 2024, this change was expanded to include commercial and educational users, thereby making the software free for everyone.
-At the same time, however, Broadcom discontinued official technical support for the product, instead directing users to seek help from existing documentation and the community.
+In November 2024, Workstation Pro became free for all users, including commercial and educational users.
+Technical support for Workstation by Broadcom was discontinued, with help now available only from documentation and the user forum on Broadcom's Web site.